About Us

 After script reading for the BBC Writers Room and Theatre 503, Michelle gained an MA Screenwriting at Nation Film and Television School (NFTS) and was the winner of NBC Universal & SyFy Channel's Original TV Pitch Competition for the series Mimicry, which was developed to treatment stage with mentoring from Carnival Films.

 Michelle’s plays have been staged in London, the US and Brighton.
-In 2021 she was selected to attend the Curtis Brown Breakthrough Novel Writing programme for her manuscript, Otherlings, which will be released in Autumn 2024 as part of her new publishing company!
+In 2021 she was selected to attend the Curtis Brown Breakthrough Novel Writing programme for her manuscript, Otherlings, which will be released in 2025 as part of her new publishing imprint - Precocious Press!

 Andrew Allen - Co-founding Director